Written by Kyle Kraft of Krafty Entertainment

 - Having you write and record a custom song about the topic of their choice

-Kickstarter is your best choice of all the crowdfunding platforms to use since it is by far the most recognized name out of any of the crowdfunding platforms, and because the all-or-nothing approach they use (as opposed to getting to keep however much you raise regardless of whether you hit your goal) is actually more likely to help you convince people to contribute more to your campaign.
+Kickstarter is your best choice of all the crowdfunding platforms to use since it is by far the most recognized name out of any of the crowdfunding platforms, because they allow you to share your campaign with potential backers before its live (increasing the potential for more social proof when you launch), and because the all-or-nothing approach they use (as opposed to getting to keep however much you raise regardless of whether you hit your goal) is actually more likely to help you convince people to contribute more to your campaign.

 While it takes a lot of research, planning, and work to make a crowdfunding campaign a success, the income you can generate definitely makes it worthwhile.
 Even if you choose not to proceed with a crowdfunding campaign for your next release (and again, I really think you should do one), at the very least you NEED to ensure you have a solid pre-order campaign with merch bundles set up to upsell supporters as far beyond the $10 mark as is possible.
 The average contribution for a well-executed pre-order campaign (using Topspin) was $25 per supporter.
 While not in the $50 - $100+ range per supporter that you can get from crowdfunding, doing a pre-order campaign with merch bundles is still a lot better than ~$10 a head that you’d get from the sale of an album on its own.